 Rule #3: Do your homework to find the best colors

 There is a shared language of color in our culture, and your end user expects consistency when it comes to certain shades.
 Green means go.
 Red means stop.
 Don’t confuse these expectations.
 Addendum to this: If your user initiates an action, make sure they can see that the action has been initiated.
 You never want the user thinking that taking an action has resulted in nothing.
 Explore the collection of apps on Builder Studio to get to know the shared language that defines app design.

 Rule #4: Embrace the white space

-Clutter never works.
-This is design 101, but you would be surprised how many forget this.
-You don’t need to inundate the user with information or features.
-Negative space (aka white space) lets the user’s mind work and absorb.
-And negative space doesn’t mean bad.
+In mobile app design, clutter never works.
+This is graphic design 101, but you would be surprised how many forget this.
+You don't need to inundate the user with information or features.
+Negative space (aka white space) lets the user's mind work and absorb.
+And negative space doesn't mean bad.
 Putting too much in front of the eye leads to distraction and eventually disengagement.
 Using negative space also just makes it look better.
-Use negative space to give the mind room to focus on what matters—your actual feature set and, ultimately, your USP.
+Use negative space to give the mind room to focus on what matters your actual feature set and, ultimately, your USP.

 Designing an app can be straightforward with the right tips and tools.
 Start exploring Builder Studio today to see how user-friendly app design and development can be.
 And chime in with your own design best practices across the social space on Facebook, Instagram, LinkedIn, and Twitter.